In your study of the Friulian language, you have come to the fiftieth and final chapter of the book of Genesis. Tombis di Jacop means burial of Jacob.

 You find a number of present participles in this grouping of verses: viodint (seeing), sintintju (hearing them), butantsi (throwing themselves).

 Voltâ, from verse 20, is an important verb to learn.
-There are many examples of it that could be given here, but I shall limit myself to just a few, taken from the GDBtf: voltâ la pagjine (to turn the page), voltâ il cjâf a man drete (to turn one’s head to the right), voltâ la machine a man çampe (to turn the car to the left), voltâ dal cinês (to translate from Chinese), voltâ dal inglês par furlan (to translate from English to Friulian).
+A few supplementary examples of it: voltâ la pagjine (to turn the page), voltâ il cjâf a man drete (to turn one’s head to the right), voltâ la machine a man çampe (to turn the car to the left), voltâ dal cinês (to translate from Chinese), voltâ dal polac par furlan (to translate from Polish to Friulian).

 Vocabulary: fintremai a (as far as), tierç (third), la gjenerazion (generation), nassi (to be born), il genoli (knee; also zenoli), viodi di (to check up on, to visit), imprometi (to promise), cun zurament (by oath), puartâ vie (to take away), il vues (bone), il sepulchri (sepulchre, sarcophagus).
 Name: Machir (Machir).